JulienColin/puzzle/README.md

 To test the application :
 ------------------------------
-simply put the repository content into 'DocumentRoot' of an Apache server or 'root' folder for Nginx
+simply put the repository content into 'DocumentRoot' of an Apache server or 'root' folder for Nginx.
+Test gh-pages

 Tested browsers :